23 Jul How managers can help employees avoid burnout

 Managers should also consider how employees return to work.
 It’s no good giving someone time off and then putting them back in the exact same situation.
 Some companies phase an employees’ return to ease them into it.
 It can also be helpful to give employees who take time off for stress tips on how to manage questions from colleagues about where they’ve been.

 Every employee will deal with burnout differently, and so it is important employees are encouraged to be aware of their own coping mechanisms and the support that is available to them.
-Managers should be able to signpost employees to services such as an Employee Assistance programme, occupational heath or the employees GP.
+Managers should be able to signpost employees to services such as an Employee Assistance programme, occupational health or the employees GP.

 Implement flexible working